 Writing skills are an essential component of medical record keeping, particularly in psychiatry.
 These skills are also invaluable for the would-be researcher.
 The Selection Committee will evaluate the preparation of the application and in particular the Personal Statement for evidence of writing skills.
 Other evidence of an ability to write well may be reflected by assessing the applicant’s undergraduate education, record of writing and publication, etc.

 Applicants with poorly written essays, e.g., multiple spelling and grammatical errors will not be invited for an interview.

 The ability to express oneself in a succinct manner so that patients, colleagues and others can understand is an important quality in a physician, especially a psychiatrist.
-While this quality may not be subject to assessment until the personal interview, clues may be gleaned from telephone interactions and letters of recommendation.
+While this quality may not be subject to assessment until the personal interview, clues may be gleaned from comments from medical school rotations and letters of recommendation.

 While clues to these skills may be assessed by the applicant’s ability to follow instructions prior to the interview and via letters of recommendation, the interview process will furnish the best evidence of an applicant’s ability to comprehend verbal communication.
 At this time, we do not measure the applicant’s ability to comprehend written information, although academic performance is one measure of this.